 A variety of bursary applications are also available from the Financial Aid and

-The program length is 230 hours (150 contact hours and 80 practicum hours) and may be completed in a full-time or part-time schedule.
+The PR certificate is 230 hours (150 contact hours and 80 practicum hours) in duration, offered in both full- and part-time capacity.
 Courses do not grant academic credit.

 Fundamentals of Public Relations